Australian Turf Club: Sydney Turf Club

 The Sydney Turf Club (STC) was founded in 1943 and was the youngest of Australia's principal race clubs.
-It was formed following an Act passed by the New South Wales parliament called the Sydney Turf Club Act.
-The Act had taken 40 years to draft and gave the club the power to hold 62 race meetings a year at the tracks and empowered it to wind up other proprietary clubs that still existed in the Sydney area through a special Racing Compensation Fund.
+It was formed following legislation passed by the New South Wales parliament called the Sydney Turf Club Act.
+The act had taken 40 years to draft and gave the club the power to hold 62 race meetings a year at the tracks and empowered it to wind up other proprietary clubs that still existed in the Sydney area through a special Racing Compensation Fund.

 Merger

 Both the AJC and the STC had co-existed as independent bodies since the early 1940s.
-However, the first push for a merger came at the start of the century, with STC chairman Graeme Pash opening up the possibility of a merger during his tenure.
+However, the first push for a merger came at the start of the millennium, with STC chairman Graeme Pash opening up the possibility of a merger during his tenure.
 Mentioned briefly in jest by Sydney Morning Herald journalist Craig Young in 2003, the first real push for a merger came with the release of a report by Ernst & Young in June 2009 which recommended that a merger would save the New South Wales racing industry from collapse.
 The Government of New South Wales pledged $174 million for Sydney racing if the merger went ahead, including a major revitalisation of Randwick Racecourse.
 The move for a merger was controversial, with members of both clubs hesitant to lose their respective identities.
 While AJC members voted in favour of a merger due to financial issues, STC members voted against a merger as they were financially stable.
 Nevertheless, the board of the STC decided to proceed with a merger.
 The Australian Jockey and Sydney Turf Clubs Merger Act 2010 merged the two clubs under the name of the Australian Turf Club.